IhsenBouallegue/glasshome-addon/glasshome/README.md

 Modern, customizable dashboard for Home Assistant with beautiful glassmorphic design.

+## Disclaimer:
+This is a BETA version.
+It might not work if you have a very custom setup.
+I don't expect it to crush and burn, as I tested thoroughly on my setup, but please proceed with caution and backup your Home Assistant!

 ## Installation

 1. Add this repository to your Home Assistant: